.png?width=810&name=See%20usFCR%20in%20pheonix%20and%20La%20(2).png)

-In government communication, it is important to express gratitude to the professionals you will be
+In government communication, expressing gratitude to the professionals, you will be

-contracting professionals as they will be major advocates for vendors in the future.
+working closely with is important.
+Express gratitude to contracting officers, agency representatives, and other contracting professionals, as they will be major advocates for vendors in the future.

-Here are some examples when to express gratitude:
+Here are some examples of when to express gratitude:

-- Send a thank you email to a contracting officer after they received your proposal or quote.
+• Send a thank you email to a contracting officer after they receive your proposal or quote.

-- Congratulate a prime vendor on a recent contract award in order to build a relationship.
+• Congratulate a prime vendor on a recent contract award to build a relationship.

 112330 Egg production, turkey